-Late Work, Attendance, and Make-Up Work Policies:
+Late Work and Make Up Work Policies:

-- 1. Level 4 students will complete 192 clinical practice hours accrued by participation in simulation lab practicum, complex skills fair/occupational presentation, ACLS training, clinical transition practicum, class case studies and clinical transition practicum debriefing sessions. - 2.
-Make-up may be subject to change depending on status of Covid. - 3.
+- 1. Level 4 students will complete 192 clinical practice hours accrued by participation in simulation lab practicum, complex skills fair/occupational presentation, the Cardiac Course, clinical transition practicum, class case studies and clinical transition practicum debriefing sessions. - 2.
 Students are required to notify Level 4 Faculty Advisors prior to absences from all clinical activities.
-Students must successfully make-up all missed clinical practice hours along with associated written assignments, to receive credit for RNSG 2360.
-See Student Handbook for complete absence policy. - 4.
-Students are required to notify assigned faculty advisor of all or failure to complete and submit when due, written clinical assignments or makeup clinical assignments by the due date.
-Failure to complete as assigned will result in a Plan for Success, and/or incomplete "I" for the course according to the college student policy (see the Highlander), until all requirements are successfully completed. - 5.
-Students absent from the: - a.
-Complex skills lab will meet with their clinical advisor to complete related activities or alternative assignment. \\\Mandatory\\\ Level 4 critical skills: tracheostomy care, ventilator care, blood transfusion, and central line dressing change, must be completed and checked off by skills lab. - b.
-Clinical simulations See the instructor plan for Simulation on MCC Learning Management System D2L. - c.
-Debriefing conferences during Clinical Transition Practicum will meet with their clinical advisor to complete related activities. - d.
-HESI Review and HESI Live NCLEX review will complete an assignment to be determined by faculty based on content and time missed.
-The student will notify assigned faculty advisor of all or any portion of absence from the review course, including entering late or leaving early.

-e.
-Clinical Transition Practicum will arrange with their preceptor make up of hours missed, as approved by advisor.
-Students must complete 120 hours in CTP and a total of 192 clinical hours to satisfactorily complete the ADN program.
+Students must successfully make-up all missed clinical practice hours along with associated written assignments, to receive credit for RNSG 2360. - 3.
+Students are required to notify assigned faculty advisor of all failure to complete and submit when due, written clinical assignments or makeup clinical assignments by the due date.
+Failure to complete as assigned will result in a Plan for Success, and/or incomplete "I" for the course according to the college student policy (see the Highlander), until all requirements are successfully completed. - 4.
+Students absent from the: - Complex skills lab will meet with their clinical advisor to complete related activities or alternative assignment.
+Mandatory Level 4 critical skills: tracheostomy care, ventilator care, blood transfusion, and central line dressing change, must be completed and checked off by skills lab. - Clinical simulations See the instructor plan for Simulation on MCC Learning Management System D2L. - Debriefing conferences during Clinical Transition Practicum will meet with their clinical advisor to complete related activities. - HESI Live NCLEX review will complete an assignment to be determined by faculty based on content and time missed.
+The student will notify assigned faculty advisor of all or any portion of absence from the review course, including entering late or leaving early. - In Clinical Transition Practicum students will arrange with their preceptor, make up of hours missed, as approved by advisor.
+Students must complete 132 hours in CTP, skills drill, and clinical simulation for a total of 192 clinical hours to satisfactorily complete the ADN program.